DAyeni-Dev/Form-Creation-Validation/README.md

 - Building user-friendly UI experiences
 - Writing readable and maintainable frontend code

-The project simulates the process of registering a new user on a website, validating user inputs **before** the form is submitted — preventing incorrect or insecure data from being sent.
+The project simulates the process of registering a new user on a website, validating user inputs **before** the form is submitted, preventing incorrect or insecure data from being sent.

 ##  Features & Accomplishments